influenzanet/counter-service/readme.md

 - `platform` : code of the platform (usually country code)
 - `extra`: list of other available counter names (if public=true in counter definition)
-- `counters`: list of root counters (structure of each entry is the same as the individual counter)
+- `counters`: list of root counters (structure of each entry is the same as the individual counter, see below)

 ### $baseURI/counter/`$name`

-Fetch stats for a specific counter with name $name (e.g. 'influenzanet').
+Fetch stats for a specific counter with name provided in $name (e.g. 'influenzanet').

 Response a counter stat object: